 The first step is putting the dark dye on the top portions of the extensions to mimic your roots.
 You can follow the instruction for the dark dye to prepare it.
-A boxed dye comes with the developer and the color already in the box so you basically need to mix those two together.
-The dye usually comes with a bottle ready with the developer in it so you just need to add the color in there and then shake it to mix the two.
+A boxed dye comes with the developer, and the color is already in the box, so you need to mix those two.
+The dye usually comes with a bottle ready with the developer in it, so you just need to add the color in there and then shake it to mix the two.
 Once it’s shaken properly, you can cut the top of the applicator off and start the dyeing process.

 Rinsing the Dark Dye

-Once the dark dye has processed for about 30 minutes, you do want to rinse it out, but since you’re going to dye the lower part of your extensions and you want that part of the hair to be dry and rinsing your extensions will make all of it wet.
-To avoid that, you can take a paper towel and wet it and dampened all the dyed part of the extensions and that stops the dye from processing further and the lower part of the extensions will still be dry.
+Once the dark dye has been processed for about 30 minutes, you do want to rinse it out, but since you’re going to dye the lower part of your extensions and you want that part of the hair to be dry and rinsing your extensions will make all of it wet.
+To avoid that, you can take a paper towel and wet it and dampen all the dyed parts of the extensions, and that stops the dye from processing further, and the lower part of the extensions will still be dry.

 Preparing the Toner

 Now it’s time to prepare the toner for the lower part of your hair extensions.
-Take the measuring cup and measure how much toner you have and then you will need double the amount of developer.
-Because the ratio is 2 to 1, it’s basically one part toner and two parts developer.
-Mix the two together in a bowl.
+Take the measuring cup and measure how much toner you have, and then you will need to double the amount of developer.
+Because the ratio is 2 to 1, it’s one part toner and two parts developer.
+Mix the two in a bowl.

 Toning Hair Extensions

-Toning the extensions is really easy.
-Take a clean dye brush and brush in the toner in the rest of the hair.
-Make sure it’s well saturated and that you don’t have any patches of color that are not dyed.
-If your extensions are very thick, you should dye them in layers to get all the color in more easily.
+Toning the extensions is easy.
+Take a clean dye brush and brush in the toner for the rest of the hair.
+Make sure it’s well-saturated and that you don’t have any patches of color that are not dyed.
+If your extensions are very thick, you should dye them in layers to get all the colors in more easily.
 You can also use your hands (while wearing the gloves) and massage the color in.
 Make sure to repeat the process on the other side of the weft.
 After you’ve finished with the dyeing, you should way from 10-15 minutes for the toner to set.

-To rinse, use a sulfate-free, color safe shampoo.
+To rinse, use a sulfate-free, color-safe shampoo.
 Put it on your hands and lightly rub the extensions to clean them.
 Don’t be too rough with them because you don’t want to cause any knots or anything like that.
 Make sure you thoroughly wash out all of the dye.
 Once that is rinsed out, add the conditioner on the extensions.
-Focus it mainly on the mid points down to avoid it being to greasy on the root area.
+The focus is mainly on the midpoints down to avoid it being too greasy on the root area.
 Now that you’re done with rinsing the hair, you can finally get to styling it and seeing how the color turned out!

 Styling the Hair

 That’s it, now you have awesome ombre extensions!
-The process is really not that complicated and the results are great and it also saves you a lot of time and money because you don’t have to get your hair professionally dyed in a salon.
+The process is really not that complicated, and the results are great, it also saves you a lot of time and money because you don’t have to get your hair professionally dyed in a salon.